DarkElvenAngel/argononed/README.md

 * piCore Thanks to @irkode **0.4.x ONLY see note** *\***
 * [NixOS](OS/nixos/README.md) **SPECIAL** _(Please see link for this OS)_ Thanks to @ykis-0-0 for all the hard work required for this one

 If your OS isn't on this list it means that the installer isn't setup for your OS and it *may* or *may not* be able to install on your system.
+Support for your OS may be avalible in [0.4.x branch](https://gitlab.com/DarkElvenAngel/argononed/-/tree/0.4.x)

 *\** *Support for this OS is with the self extracting package system.
 SEE BELOW*